Some pages are currently being updated. We apologize for any inconvenience.

 July 18, 2005

-Paid a courtesy visit to Ainan Town
+Courtesy visit to Ainan Town

 On June 30, 2025, nine new SEFREC students visited Ainan Town for a courtesy call.
 They greeted the mayor and deputy mayor, shared their goals, and received encouraging messages.
 The visit also included introductions by SEFREC’s director and a gift presentation from the Ainan Fisheries Division.